renaudmontes1/Pee-Tracker/README.md

 ### Viewing Insights
 1. Open the iPhone app
 2. Navigate to the "Insights" tab
-3. Switch between "Charts" and "AI Insights"
+3. Switch between "Charts" and "Health Insights"
 4. Adjust timeframe to view different periods
 5. Tap insights for detailed recommendations